OliverW147/Draft-App/README.md

 # Advanced Draft Strategy Tool

-**A strategic drafting companion for Brawl Stars.**
+**A drafting tool for Brawl Stars.**

 ![Draft simulator screenshot](example.png)

-**Important:** Because recommendations are produced by an MCTS guided by a heuristic evaluator derived from historical statistics, the tool provides *statistically strong picks on average* — useful guidance for robust choices — but it does not guarantee optimal picks for every individual draft or rare tactical situations.
+**Important:** Because recommendations are produced by an MCTS guided by a heuristic evaluator derived from historical statistics, the tool provides *statistically strong picks on average* — useful guidance for robust choices — but it does not guarantee optimal picks for every individual draft.

 This application analyses preprocessed statistical data from a binary cache file (`stats.pack`) to provide insights and recommendations during character selection.
-It prioritises high‑rank games, offers both fast heuristic suggestions and deeper Monte Carlo Tree Search (MCTS) analysis, and exposes a GUI draft simulator to test picks and bans interactively.
+It prioritises high‑rank games, offers both fast heuristic suggestions and deeper Monte Carlo Tree Search (MCTS) analysis, and exposes a GUI draft simulator to input picks and bans.

 ---